Aruba Ham Radio Licensing Information

 (Please note that the address is incorrect on the application itself.
 The above address is the right one to use.

 REMINDER!
-Aruba requires a two-month-in-advance application for a license and does not flex from this policy!!
+Aruba requires a three-month-in-advance application for a license and does not flex from this policy!!
 Use E-Mail or FAX for the fastest submission.